Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - **Catharsis** The process of discharging built-up aggressive energy.
 - **Frustration-aggression theory** tries to explain aggression in terms of events like this one.
-It suggests that frustration (the reaction to the thwarting or blocking of goals) produces anger, which leads to a readiness to act aggressively.
+It suggests that frustration (the reaction to the thwarting or blocking of goals) produces anger, which leads to a readiness to act aggressively.
-- **Diffusion of responsibility** The tendency for people to feel that responsibility for acting is shared, or diffused, among those present.
+- **Diffusion of responsibility** The tendency for people to feel that responsibility for acting is shared, or diffused, among those present.
 - Model of helping Process
  ![alt text](images/help.PNG)